 \subsection{\textbf{Mean Response in Missing Data Models}}

 Suppose we have $n$ i.i.d observations on $O = (Y A,A, \bX)\sim P$, for a response variable $Y\in \mathbb{R}$ which is conditionally independent of the missingness indicator variable $A\in \{0,1\}$ given covariate information $\bX$.
-In literature, this assumption is typically known as the missing at random model (MAR) and under this assumption, our quantity of interest $\phi(P)=\E_P(Y)$ is identifiable as $\E\E\left(Y|A=1,X\right)$ from the observed data.
+In literature, this assumption is typically known as the missing at random (MAR) assumption.
+Under this assumption, our quantity of interest $\phi(P)=\E_P(Y)$ is identifiable as $\E_P[\E_P[\left(Y|A=1,X\right)]]$ from the observed data.
 This model is a canonical example of a study with missing response variable and to make this assumption reasonable, the covariates must contain the information on possible dependence between response and missingness.
-We referred the interested reader to \cite{tsiatis2007semiparametric} for the history of statistical analysis of MAR and related models.
+We refer the interested readers to \cite{tsiatis2007semiparametric} for the history of statistical analysis of MAR and related models.